 Available on PC.

 It features a block-filled world but with the hardcore DayZ-like gameplay.
-Whilst 7 Days to Die’s combat is more arcade-y, its survival mechanics are just as realistic.
+While 7 Days to Die’s combat is more arcade-y, its survival mechanics are just as realistic.

-On top of the hardcore survival gameplay, the game features a levelling and perks system.
+On top of the hardcore survival gameplay, the game features a leveling and perks system.
 This adds a more linear sense of progression, which is great if you want a more goal-oriented title.

 7 Days to Die also adds more variety with its roster of undead monsters.
 There isn’t just the basic infected.
-There are spider-like crawlers, screamer zombies, and even animal zombies!
+There are spider-like crawlers, screamer zombies, and even animal zombies.
+There’s nothing more terrifying than being hunted by a rotting, undead bear.

 Available on PC, Android, and iOS.